 Zombie Baseball Beatdown by Paolo Bacigalupi

-Zombie Baseball Beatdown, from Hugo and Nebula Award winning author Paolo Bacigalupi, is a smart, funny, entertaining and well written tale geared for middle-school aged readers that effortlessly does a whole lot more than just conjure up the zombie apocalypse.
+Zombie Baseball Beatdown, from Hugo and Nebula Award-winning author Paolo Bacigalupi, is a smart, funny and well-written tale geared for middle-school aged readers that effortlessly does a lot more than just conjure up the zombie apocalypse.